KuzanovTecnologies/Homuracalculator/README.md

-# Homucalculator
+# Homuracalculator
-This is Homucalculator
+This is Homuracalculator